-(10) "Credit supervisor" is any person appointed by the board of selectmen to perform the functions of a credit supervisor under this chapter.
+(10) "Credit supervisor" is any person appointed by the selectboard to perform the functions of a credit supervisor under this chapter.
 Notwithstanding section 1524 of this title, the municipal tax collector may be appointed, but the fees provided under Title 32 for a tax collector do not apply to the collection procedure in this chapter.
 (Added 1977, No. 93; amended 1989, No. 45, § 8.)

 § 5143.
 Disconnection of service

 (a) No municipality shall disconnect service to a ratepayer unless payment of a valid bill or charge is delinquent as defined herein, and notice of disconnection has been provided previously to the ratepayer.
 A copy of the notice shall be sent to the occupant of a residential dwelling that will be affected by the disconnection if the occupant is different than the ratepayer.

 (1) The delinquent bill or charge, or aggregate delinquent bills and charges do not exceed $15.00.

 (2) The delinquency is due solely to a disputed portion of a charge that is the subject of an appeal.

 (3) The delinquency is due to a failure to pay a deposit, line extension, special assessment, special construction charge, or other nonrecurring charge.

 (4) The disconnection would represent an immediate and serious hazard to the health of the ratepayer or a resident within the ratepayer's household, as set forth in a physician's certificate that is on file with the municipality.
 Notice by telephone or otherwise that such certificate will be forthcoming will have the effect of receipt, providing the certificate is in fact received within seven days.